siyul-park/uniflow/docs/architecture.md

    +-----------------------+          +-----------------------+
 ```

-In a reader, every packet must be processed and responded to sequentially, with packets sent by a writer returned as response packets.
-This setup ensures seamless node communication and upholds data consistency and integrity.
+Each reader must sequentially process and respond to all packets, and packets sent by a writer must be returned as response packets.
+This ensures smooth communication between nodes and maintains data consistency and integrity.

-After executing the workflow, the node waits for responses to all sent packets.
-Upon receiving all responses, it terminates the process and releases allocated resources.
-If any errors occur during packet processing, the node logs these errors and subsequently terminates the process.
+Nodes executing the workflow wait until all response packets are returned before terminating the process and releasing allocated resources.
+If an error occurs during packet processing, resulting in an error response, the node logs the error and terminates the process.

-Once a process terminates, it checks and releases all resources associated with it, such as open file descriptors, allocated memory, and database transactions.
+Upon process termination, all open file descriptors, allocated memory, and database transactions are

+ released after verifying normal termination.

 When a parent process terminates, all derived child processes also terminate.
-Typically, the parent process waits until all child processes have completed before exiting.
+The parent process typically waits until all child processes have terminated.